BOOKS

 Men Photographing Women in the 70s (Hoxton Mini Press, 2018)

-Abramson’s secret ‘Camera Night’ photos have finally seen the light of day via the UK’s Hoxton Mini Press with this year’s new release in time for a naughty stocking stuffer.
-Funny, twisted, compelling, sometimes shocking - a ritual of pre-internet porn times, these unique images of the male gaze in full swing is like nothing else, with a special insightful foreword by Dr Midge Wilson.
+Abramson’s secret “Camera Night” photos finally saw the light of day via the UK’s Hoxton Mini Press with 2018’s new release in time for a naughty stocking stuffer.
+Funny, twisted, compelling, sometimes shocking — a ritual of pre-internet porn times, these unique images of the male gaze in full swing is like nothing else, with a special insightful foreword by Midge Wilson, PhD.
 Available online and at bookstores where creative Hoxton books are sold.